Strathfoyle: Sport

 Strathfoyle has been known to produce fine sportsmen and women.
 However, there has always been strong criticism against the local council, as Strathfoyle remains a poorly facilitated area for youth development.
-There is, however, a youth club, which takes a soccer team to Galway each year to participate in the 'Galway World Cup'.
-In recent years, they have proven to be a force to be reckoned with, winning the competition in 2005 and finishing runners up in 2006.
-The 2007 'Galway World Cup' Team also finished runners up in the youth competition.
-After a couple of disappointing couple of years then after Strathfoyle once again finished runners up in 2012.

 Soccer

 The local football team, Lisahally F.C., takes its name from the Lisahally port, which is close to the village.
 Top of the Hill Celtic F.C. is also a popular choice of team to play for with people from Strathfoyle.
 Both communities share a close relationship with regard to sport.
 A number of players from Strathfoyle have also joined the newly formed Maydown F.C., who are based in Maydown, a neighbouring village.

 Gaelic football

 Strathfoyle was also the base for the now defunct Gaelic football team Enagh GAC.
 Since becoming defunct, many of Enagh's roster joined St. Mary's Slaughtmanus and it has since become a popular choice of team for Gaelic footballers from the Strathfoyle area.